Allowances in Renovation Contracts: The #1 Reason Projects Blow Budget

 Commodity items with predictable sizing, clear specs, and easy replacement: homeowner-supplied can make sense.
 Custom-fitted items, anything with an installation-specific template, or items on the project’s critical path: let the contractor source.
 The markup you save is rarely worth the schedule risk on critical items.

-The numbers reflect actual 2026 pricing in your market, not contractor-convenient lowballs.
-An allowance that matches the reality of what you’ll actually select is the difference between a $70,000 project that costs $72,000 and one that costs $88,000.
+CostWut benchmarks realistic 2026 pricing by finish tier so the allowances in your contract match the outcome you actually want.
+An allowance that matches the reality of what you’ll select is the difference between a $70,000 project that costs $72,000 and one that costs $88,000.

 Frequently Asked Questions